 So it came to be that, because humans are tinkerers, researchers developed an electronic version of the human tongue.
-Using a series of specialized detectors, it generates an electrical voltage in response to different taste stimuli, and produces a graph of a substance’s overall flavor profile.
+Using a series of specialized detectors, it generates an electrical voltage in response to different taste stimuli and produces a graph of a substance’s overall flavor profile.
 The detectors were difficult to make, especially those for the bitter, sweet, and fatty flavors.
 But in the end, scientists employed a concept very similar to that of the human body: create a membrane (like a cell membrane) of lipids and layer it onto a tangle of PVC and plasticizers tuned to a specific subset of molecules.
 By changing the plastic layer, making it more or less porous to different types of molecules, researchers made different membranes that are sensitive to broad classes of molecules (like bitter principles) – and only those molecules.5

 Now, the research is coming full circle, and electronic tongues are analyzing traditional Ayurvedic remedies.
-Scientists at the Indian Institute of Medical Sciences in New Delhi sampled a total of seven plants from three taste categories: Tribulus terrestris (aerial part), Vitis vinifera (fruit) andGlycyrrhiza glabra (root) from sweet category; Piper longum (fruit), Cuminum cyminum (seed) andCapsicum annum (fruit) from pungent group; Emblica officinalis (fruit) with fiverasa except that of salt but with a predominance of sour taste.
-They used electronic tongues and also chemical fingerprinting to generate a comprehensive picture of each botanical.6 The conclusion, of course, was that the e-tongue provided invaluable insight into the identity and medicinal activity of the botanical, while also matching up well with the traditionalrasa-based descriptions that human beings gave.
+Scientists at the Indian Institute of Medical Sciences in New Delhi sampled a total of seven plants from three taste categories: Tribulus terrestris (Tribulus aerial part), Vitis vinifera (fruit of the grapevine) and Glycyrrhiza glabra (licorice root) from sweet category; Piper longum (long pepper fruit), Cuminum cyminum (cumin seed) and Capsicum annum (hot pepper fruit) from pungent group; Emblica officinalis (amla fruit, aka Phyllanthus emblica) with five rasa except that of salt but with a predominance of sour taste.
+They used electronic tongues and also chemical fingerprinting to generate a comprehensive picture of each botanical.6 The conclusion, of course, was that the e-tongue provided invaluable insight into the identity and potential physiologic activity of the botanical, while also matching up well with the traditional rasa-based descriptions that human beings gave.